amoga-org/dump-files/README.md

 A simple CLI tool to combine multiple files into a single markdown file, with each file's content prefixed by its filename as a header.

-> Note: This tool was created with the help of Claude (Anthropic) on Nov 23, 2024
+> Note: This tool was created with the help of Claude (Anthropic)

 ## Installation